-Coriander is a delicate, tender green that is used in traditional recipes all over the world.
-If allowed to go to seed, the plant produces coriander seeds which are easily dried, ground, and used in a whole different way than the leaves and stems.
+Coriander is a delicate, tender green that you can use in traditional recipes from many countries.
+If allowed to go to seed, the plant produces coriander seeds.
+You can easily dry, grind, and use them differently from the leaves and stems.
 In many Asian countries, coriander roots are also a valued ingredient.

-Dill is an important part of many European culinary traditions, and both the fronds and seeds are popular flavoring ingredients.
-Dill needs full, warm sun to thrive, so may not be suitable for all indoor herb gardens.
+Dill is an essential part of many European culinary traditions, and both the fronds and seeds are popular flavoring ingredients.
+This plant needs full, warm sun to thrive, so it may not be suitable for all indoor herb gardens.

-Mint is a hardy little herb that grows best in containers indoors, to control its spreading tendency.
-It has a huge range of uses, from culinary to cosmetic, and grows quickly, producing a wonderful fresh scent.
+Mint is a hardy little herb that grows best in containers indoors to control its spreading tendency.
+It has a vast range of uses, from culinary to cosmetic, and grows quickly, producing a wonderful fresh scent.

-Oregano is a favorite in Mediterranean cuisine, and grew popular in the US as the “pizza herb.”
-Mexican oregano is in a completely different plant family, with a different and stronger flavor, but also takes well to being grown indoors.
+Oregano is a favorite in Mediterranean cuisine and grew popular in the US as the “pizza herb.”
+Mexican oregano is in a completely different plant family, with a distinct, robust flavor, but also takes well to being grown indoors.

 Parsley is one of the most common garnishes, but it’s also packed with nutrients and extremely good for you.

 Rosemary can eventually turn into a large, woody shrub, but it is slow-growing and suitable for keeping in an indoor herb garden for a long time.
-Rosemary is a classic culinary herb with a wonderful fragrance and flavor.
+This plant is a classic culinary herb with a distinct fragrance and flavor.

-Tarragon is essential in many classic French dishes, and is required for a proper Bearnaise sauce.
-Russian tarragon is a larger, tougher herb that is less flavorful than French tarragon, but is easier to grow and thrives on neglect.
+Tarragon is essential in many classic French dishes.
+And you can’t make a proper Bernaise sauce without it.
+Russian tarragon is a larger, tougher herb that is less flavorful than French tarragon but is easier to grow and thrives on neglect.

-Thyme is a close relative of oregano, and is used throughout Europe and the Middle East.
+Thyme is a close relative of oregano, and people throughout Europe and the Middle East use it regularly.
 Although the two herbs taste very different, they are easily grown together.

-All of the herbs above, with the exception of dill and chervil, need almost exactly the same environment in order to thrive.
+All the herbs above, except for dill and chervil, need the same environment to thrive.

-In other words, if you can find a sunny south- or west-facing windowsill, and remember to water your plants once a week, you can probably successfully grow an indoor herb garden.
+In other words, find sunny south- or west-facing windowsills and remember to water your plants once a week.
+Do that, and you can successfully grow an indoor herb garden.

-Herbs are hardy plants but will not grow well in insufficient light, so it’s worth spending some time to find the right spot or create a light solution.
+Herbs are hardy plants but will not grow well in insufficient light.
+So, it’s worth spending some time to find the right spot or create a sunlight solution.